newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/annual-license-cannabis.md

 - []{cannabis-poi} Information on all `Persons of Interest|poi-cannabis`
 - []{cannabis-eoi} Information on all `Entities of Interest|eoi-cannabis`
 - []{cannabis-business-local} The proposed location of the cannabis business
-- []{general-landord-contact} Name and contact information for the proposed landlord, if applicable
+- []{general-landlord-contact} Name and contact information for the proposed landlord, if applicable
 - []{cannabis-entity-disclosure-forms} [Entity Disclosure Forms](https://www.nj.gov/cannabis/documents/businesses/personal-use/CRC%20Entity%20Disclosure%20Form%20Fillable.pdf) for the license applicant and all Entities of Interest
 - []{cannabis-personal-disclosure-forms} [Personal History Disclosure Forms](https://www.nj.gov/cannabis/documents/businesses/personal-use/Personal%20History%20Disclosure%20Form.pdf) for all Persons of Interest
 - []{general-cert-formation} A `Certificate of Formation|certificate-formation` for the license applicant and all Entities of Interest